 - Proof of health insurance.

-- To give permission for a police check both in your home country and in Portugal.
+- Permit a police check both in your home country and in Portugal.

-The D7 visa is valid for two years.
-You can then renew the visa every three years.
+The D7 visa is valid for two years, and you can then renew the visa every three years.

 This visa is perfect if you: